kuehnrobin/avp_teleoperate/readme_Robin.md

 This Guid explains how to start the Hand Teleoperation with the Meta Quest 3.

+## Short Guide

+    unitree@PC2:~/image_server$ python image_server.py

+    python ~/avp_teleoperate/teleop/teleop_hand_and_arm.py --arm=G1_29 --hand=dex3 --cyclonedds_uri=enxa0cec8616f27

+    ngrok http 8012

+If the --record parameter is used, Operator B can press s key in the opened "record image" window to start recording data, and press s again to stop.
+This operation can be repeated as needed for multiple recordings.

+To exit the program, Operator B can press the q key in the 'record image' window.

 ## Check Host machine local ip address:

     ~/avp_teleoperate$ ifconfig | grep inet